PyO3/pyo3/guide/src/ecosystem/async-await.md

 coroutine in Rust, we first need to convert it into Rust's version of a `coroutine`: a `Future`.
 That's where `pyo3-asyncio` comes in.
 [`pyo3_asyncio::into_future`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/fn.into_future.html)
-performs this conversion for us:
+performs this conversion for us.

+The following example uses `into_future` to call the `py_sleep` function shown above and then await the coroutine object returned from the call:

 ```rust
 use pyo3::prelude::*;